kwotsin/academic-kickstart/content/post/deep_infomax/index.md

 $$ -->

 ## Conclusion
 This post merely aims to present the main idea of Deep InfoMax, but there is a lot more material in the original paper, which the reader is highly encouraged to read.
-Some further thoughts of unsupervised pre-training: it is interesting to approach the subject from the point of view of *initialization*.
-In such pre-training, one essentially obtains a set of hopefully near-optimal weights that could be used for a variety of downstream tasks, and in fact, if one was (really) lucky, we can even random initialize the weights without any pre-training!
+Further thoughts: it is interesting to approach the representation learning from the point of view of *initialization*.
+Through pre-training tasks, one essentially obtains a set of hopefully near-optimal weights for a model that could be used for a variety of downstream tasks, and in fact, if one was (really) lucky, we can even random initialize the weights without any pre-training!

 Overall, this paper was highly inspiring - it was the first paper that introduced me a principled (and rigorous) way of performing mutual information maximization, and the ideas proposed has deeply influenced the way I think about my current research on GANs.